 119:30:47 Cernan: ...further north.

-[Gene removes the initial, four-foot-long drill stem from the quiver.
-This one is longer than any of the others that will be used on this hole.
-The total hole depth will be 2.5 meters or about 8 feet.]119:30:49 Schmitt: No, this will be all right.
+[Gene removes the initial, 137-cm drill stem from the quiver.
+The second and third stems are each 71-cm long.
+The total hole depth will be 2.5 meters.]119:30:49 Schmitt: No, this will be all right.
 I just want to keep away from you there.
 (Pause)

 [Schmitt - "We had done the deployment often enough in training that I had a feel for how far away he was supposed to be."]119:31:04 Cernan: We shall soon see how tuned (sic) we are.
 I'm anxious to see what's under this mantle.

 [In the deployment plan on CDR-16, Gene was to have put the heat flow package due north of the Central Station and the holes due east and west from the package.
 However, as indicated in the as-built ALSEP map, which is Figure 6-98 in the Apollo 17 Preliminary Science Report, the HFE was a bit east of due north, and the eastern hole a bit south, bringing him much closer to the LMS than usual.
 Without bending over, Gene fits the stem into the drill chuck and then twists it with his fingers to try to get it threaded in properly.]

 [The stem comes loose from the chuck.]119:31:20 Cernan: Well, Bob, I hope I can drill you a couple of good holes...

 [Gene will drill two heat flow holes and one for a deep core.]119:31:25 Cernan: ...and I know you do, too.

 119:31:28 Schmitt: Okay, Bob, the arrow (on the LMS) is east/west, pointing west.
 The bubble is in the center.
 (Pause)